Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 One of the things that has improved my photography was getting over my 2006-era mentality that we still have 2006-era technology.
 It’s come so far!

-The truth is, even modern APS-C cameras like the Fujifilm X-T2 & X-E3 are going to give you great images at up to ISO6400, even 12800.
+The truth is, even modern APS-C cameras like the Fujifilm X-T2 & X-E3 will give you great images up to ISO6400, even 12800.
 This is often enough for 98% of photographers and is one of the reasons why you should be using Fuji’s AUTO ISO setting.

 Note: While the “how-to” is specific to Fujifilm cameras, the concept can be applied to other major manufacturers.
 Check your owner’s manual for details.